What is DSDR?

-Data Sharing for Demographic Research (DSDR) aims to serve the demographic community by archiving, preserving, and and disseminating data relevant for population studies.
+Data Sharing for Demographic Research (DSDR) aims to serve the demographic community by archiving, preserving, and disseminating data relevant for population studies.
 Specifically, DSDR has four primary aims:

-- to improve the science of data sharing;
+- Improve the science of data sharing;

 - Support the sharing of restricted use data; and

 - Provide institutional and user support services and community outreach.